Focus and Scope

 Worldwide Waste is an interdisciplinary, peer-reviewed journal presenting innovative research on waste from around the world.
 It provides the first scholarly platform for open-access scholarship that critically interrogates the cultural, social, economic and political systems within which waste is created, managed and circulated.
 Since both the materials of discards and their meanings vary in time and space, research on waste needs to attend to empirical investigation of local contexts.

 Devoted to scholarship, the journal privileges no particular theories, debates or trends.
 Its goal is to actively stimulate publications of innovative scholarship on relatively unexplored topics and/or from geographical areas that have thus far been underrepresented in waste studies.
-One of the aims of the journal is to counteract the Eurocentric character of much current work about waste.

 The journal is published online as a continuous volume and issue throughout the year.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publically available.